This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can I add teff to all of my baking recipes?

 A general rule of thumb when working with teff flour is to substitute ¼ of the flour called for in any baking recipe (gluten-free or not).
 It will add a significant amount of nutritional value to all your delicious creations!
-And make a light, tender, and flavorful contribution to anything from breads and cakes to cookies and waffles.
+And make a light, tender, and flavorful contribution to anything from breads and cakes to cookies and waffles. *These are our current general recommendations on how much teff you should use to replace standard recipes using all-purpose flour or gluten-free 1-to-1 baking flour.

 Guidelines on Baking with Teff!

-Cooking with anywhere from 25% to 100% teff flour is great for pancakes!
+Pancakes and Waffles: Cooking with anywhere from 25% to 100% teff flour is great for pancakes!
 Teff gives a sweet taste with a fluffy and tender texture, and the pancake colour will only significantly darken if you use more than 50% teff flour.

-Baking with 50% teff flour makes a great tasting banana bread where the nutty flavour of teff and bananas go great together to form a smooth and delicious treat!
+Banana Bread: Baking with 50% teff flour makes a great tasting banana bread where the nutty flavour of teff and bananas go great together to form a smooth and delicious treat!

-Teff works great with chocolate, and brownies are a great way to show it!
+Brownies: Teff works great with chocolate, and brownies are a great way to show it!
 Baking with 100% teff flour gives a deliciously moist and deep chocolate flavour, as teff and cocoa powder complement each other well.

-Teff works best chocolate and coffee cakes that are baked with 75-100% teff flour.
+Cakes: Teff works best on chocolate and coffee cakes that are baked with 75-100% teff flour.
 For a lighter sponge, layer, or pound cake, substituting 25% of the flour with teff will make a tender and moist cake.

-Baking with 25% teff flour produces muffins that have a moist texture with some mild sweetness from the flour itself.
+Muffins: Baking with 25% teff flour produces muffins that have a moist texture with some mild sweetness from the flour itself.
 If you are baking muffins with nuts or chocolate, we recommend using 50%-100% teff flour to add a more pronounced taste.
 Although the muffin will be denser, including nuts, cocoa powder, or chocolate will mask any grittiness from the flour.
+Using higher levels of teff will not work with all recipes, however, as it can produce a dense, dry, and grittier result for two main reasons.

-There are many recipes that use 50 or 100% teff flour in pancakes, waffles, cookies, and banana breads that are both moist, fluffy, and delicious.
-You can find these recipes all over the internet, and we’re constantly coming up with more delicious recipes over right here on our website's recipes page!
+Second, higher levels of teff flour in certain recipes may also form a fine, gritty texture in the finished product.
+This is caused by the fact that teff flour is a whole-grain flour.
+But this doesn’t mean that you can’t bake with 50 or even 100% teff flour!
+Many recipes use 50 or 100% teff flour in pancakes, waffles, cookies, and banana bread that are both moist, fluffy, and delicious.
+You can find these recipes all over the internet, and we’re constantly coming up with more delicious recipes right here on our website's recipes page!
+So, now that you know more about cooking and baking with teff flour, come and Rediscover the Lost Grain!